On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Results

 Notably, the overall BBH merger population often doesn't exhibit an anti-correlation but a positive $\xeff-q$ correlation instead (the red line), unlike the $\msecond>\mfirst$ subpopulation.
 This is driven mainly by the positive trend of the complementary $\msecond\leq\mfirst$ subpopulation (the black line).
-Among all the cases presented in this paper, only the SMT-only cases with rapid remnant model and low metallicity ($Z\leq0.001$) exhibit the $\xeff-q$ anti-correlation also for the overall BBH-merger population (Figs.~\ref{fig:dists_nsf3_wrf4_qc-8_hgf-1} \& \ref{fig:dists_nsf3_wrf2_qc-8_hgf-1}).
-Only in these cases, the mass-ratio-reversed subpopulation is adequately abundant.
-Notably, the delayed remnant model is of high interest since it naturally produces low mass (few $\Ms$) BHs and remnants within the lower mass gap (Sec.~\ref{mqdist}).
-However, depending on the carbon-oxygen core mass, a substantial fraction of the second-born BHs is also of low mass and high natal kick for the delayed scheme, relatively suppressing the production of $\msecond>\mfirst$, aligned-spin BBH systems for this scheme.
+Among all the cases presented in this paper, only the cases with rapid remnant model and low metallicity ($Z\leq0.001$) exhibit the $\xeff-q$ anti-correlation also for the overall BBH-merger population (see illustrations in Appendix~\ref{dists_more}).
+Only in such cases, the mass-ratio-reversed subpopulation is adequately abundant to cause an overall $\xeff-q$ anti-correlation.
+On the other hand, the delayed remnant model is of high interest since it naturally produces low mass (few $\Ms$) BHs and remnants within the lower mass gap (Sec.~\ref{mqdist}).
+In fact, several observed GW events \citep{Unequal_masss_2020,LowerMassGap2024,GWTC4a_cat} and the microlensing event OGLE-2011-BLG-0462 \citep{Lam_2022} have been associated with low-mass BH members or mass-gap objects.
+However, depending on the carbon-oxygen core mass, a substantial fraction of the second-born BHs is of low mass and high natal kick for the delayed scheme, relatively suppressing the production of $\msecond>\mfirst$, aligned-spin BBH systems for this scheme.
+Until now, based on the updated observed GW-event population, it is unclear whether an overall $\xeff-q$ dependency actually exists \citep{GWTC4a_pop}.
+Hence, the above observation regarding the role of remnant-mass model in producing a $\xeff-q$ anti-correlation, although interesting by its own right, does not prefer the rapid over the delayed remnant model.

 Fig.~\ref{fig:a2mean_qc-8_hgf-1} shows the metallicity dependence of the mean spin magnitude (Kerr parameter), $\abhmean$, of the second-born BH (blue-filled circles) and the fraction, $\frev$, of mass-ratio-reversed BBHs (black-filled squares), for isolated-binary BBH mergers.
 The case corresponding to each panel is indicated in the panel's title.
 In all cases, $\abhmean$ declines with increasing $Z$: overall, a more metallic WR-BH binary, owing to a larger wind mass loss, widens to a larger extent until the second BH formation, leading to a weaker tidal spin up of the WR member and hence a smaller spin of the second-born BH.
 Qualitatively, this is in accordance with the predictions by \citet{Detmers_2008}.
 However, the present isolated-binary models do not incorporate any rotation driven wind enhancement of the WR member and the consequent widening of the binary, as also suggested by these authors.
 As seen in Fig.~\ref{fig:a2mean_qc-8_hgf-1}, with the Be20 BH spin scheme, $\abhmean$ declines with $Z$ until $Z=0.005$ and then nearly plateaus for higher $Z$.
 On the other hand, with the Ba21 scheme, the decay of $\abhmean$ is stronger and continues until $Z=0.02$.
 The effect amplifies for the Ba21 case due to the mass dependence of $\abh$ in this case (Eqn.~\ref{eq:def2}) unlike Be20 (Eqn.~\ref{eq:abh_be20}): generally, a stronger wind at a higher $Z$ results in a smaller $\mwr$ and hence a smaller $\abh$.
 In other words, based on the underlying MESA models of Be20 and Ba21, the WR star's mass dependence has a stronger impact, on the merging BBH's $\abh$, than orbit widening of the progenitor WR-BH binary.
 As seen in Fig.~\ref{fig:a2mean_qc-8_hgf-1}, $\abhmean$ does not show a notable dependence on remnant mass model (delayed or rapid).